noisiver/mod-assistant/README.md

 This is a module for [AzerothCore](https://github.com/azerothcore/azerothcore-wotlk).

 # Features
 The assistant is a npc spawned in the world and lets a player obtain heirlooms, glyphs, gems, utilities like faction change and race change, and totems for the shaman class.
+The player can also spend gold in order to increase their profession skills.
+It will be set to the current max value each time the feature is used.

 All items obtained from the Assistant are free to purchase, however users can easily add a cost by modifying the values of the item template table.